-Irrespective of the driving mechanisms at play and their relative importance, stronger magnetic fields in satellite galaxies, or even more generally in interacting galaxies, would have major implications for the interpretation of observables related to CRs in star-forming galaxies.
+Irrespective of the driving mechanisms at play and their relative importance, stronger magnetic fields in satellite galaxies, or even more generally in interacting galaxies, would have major implications for the interpretation of observables related to CRs in starforming galaxies.
 On the one hand, the strength of the magnetic field can strongly impact radio synchrotron emission.
-In particular, as long as $B < B{\text{CMB}}$, where the equivalent magnetic field of the cosmic microwave background (CMB) with an energy density ε{CMB} is $B{\rm CMB} = \sqrt{8\pi\varepsilon{\rm CMB}} \approx 3\mu{\rm G}$, the synchrotron emissivity scales as $i{\nu} \propto B^{2.05}$, which is fulfilled for most of our dwarfs (see Fig. 2).
-It might therefore also be relevant for studying the conditions of electron calorimetry in dwarf galaxies, i.e. whether radiative losses dominate over escape losses (Thompson et al. 2006; Lacki et al. 2010).
+In particular, as long as $B < B{\rm CMB}$ , where the equivalent magnetic field of the cosmic microwave background with an energy density $\varepsilon{\rm CMB}$ is $B{\rm CMB} = \sqrt{8\pi\varepsilon{\rm CMB}} \approx 3\mu$ G, the synchrotron emissivity scales as $j{\nu} \propto B^{2.05}$ , which is fulfilled for most of our dwarfs (see Fig. 2).
+It might therefore also be relevant for studying the conditions of electron calorimetry in dwarf galaxies, i.e. whether radiative losses dominate over escape losses (Thompson et al. 2006; Lacki, Thompson & Quataert 2010).
 On the other hand, due to the strong dependence of CR streaming and the related Alfvén losses for CRs on the magnetic field strength, it might also impact the calorimetry of CR protons.
-In turn, this would affect the resulting gamma-ray emission, and in particular also the conclusions drawn from comparing different CR transport models to observed gamma-ray luminosities (Chan et al. 2019; Werhahn et al. 2021b; Nuñez-Castiñeyra et al. 2022, Werhahn et al. in prep).
+In turn, this would affect the resulting gamma-ray emission, and in particular also the conclusions drawn from comparing different CR transport models to observed gamma-ray luminosities (Chan et al. 2019; Werhahn et al. 2021b; Nuñez-Castiñeyra et al. 2022; Werhahn et al., in preparation).